apache/druid/docs/content/configuration/auth.md

 Only a single Authorizer will authorize any given request.

-Druid includes two built in authorizers:
+Druid includes one built in authorizer:

-### DenyAll Authorizer
-The Authorizer with type name "denyAll" rejects all requests.

 ### AllowAll Authorizer
 The Authorizer with type name "allowAll" accepts all requests.